 - Homelab (behind NAT or CGNAT)

-- WireGuard client
+- WireGuard client (OPNsense/pfSense setup in Part 3)

-- Local services (Jellyfin, Nextcloud, dashboards, etc.)
+- Local services (Jellyfin, Immich, dashboards, etc.)

 - Optional internal reverse proxy (Nginx, Traefik, Caddy)